 - 1. Although participants had invested less in the sin stock (Stock A) after the disclosure of sinful information, the effect was not statistically significant. - 2.
 It was worthwhile to investigate what factors affect the investment decisions of participants. - a.
 The data showed that men invested 26.4% more than women under the situation when the sinful information was disclosed.
 Men are more rational than women under social norms so men are more self-interested.
-It also indicated that men tend to be more utilitarian.
+It also

-- b.
+- indicated that men tend to be more utilitarian. - b.
 Participants who took more than five Economics and Finance courses invested 24.6% less in the sin stock.
-A possible explanation was that they had higher chance to come across influenced were and by the Economics and Finance courses which related social are to responsibility and thus they are more aware of the harm of those so called "sinful companies". - 3.
+A possible explanation was that they had higher chance to come across and were influenced by Economics and Finance courses which are related to social responsibility and thus they are more aware of the harm of those so called "sinful companies". - 3.
 Religious belief appeared to have shaped the behaviour of men but not women.
 Male participants with a religious background invested 43.3% less on the sin stock.